American Spirit (album)

 American Spirit is an album released on American Gramaphone in 2003 (see 2003 in music) as a collaboration between Mannheim Steamroller and country musician C. W. McCall.
 The album focuses on American patriotic songs, hence the title.
 McCall contributed to a number of spoken word songs on the album and rerecorded his 1976 hit song "Convoy" for it; this was also the case with another song of his, "Wolf Creek Pass," which can be found on the album.
-McCall is a persona created by Bill Fries and Manheim Steamroller leader Chip Davis; Fries provides the vocals as McCall.
+McCall is a persona created by Bill Fries and Mannheim Steamroller leader Chip Davis; Fries provides the vocals as McCall.
 This was the last album to feature C. W. McCall.